England thump Bangladesh for second win

 After bowling West Indies out for 55 in their opening win, England restricted Bangladesh to 124-9 in another fine performance in the field.

-Moeen Ali took two wickets in two balls in the third over, Tymal Mills claimed 3-27 and Liam Livingstone 2-15, while there was also a run-out and a fine diving catch from Adil Rashid.
+Moeen Ali took two wickets in two balls in the third over, Tymal Mills claimed 3-27 and Liam Livingstone 2-15, while there was also a fine diving catch from Adil Rashid and a run-out.

-Jason Roy then crashed 61 from 38 balls and Dawid Malan 28 not out as England raced to their target with 35 balls to spare.
+Jason Roy then crashed 61 from 38 balls and Dawid Malan made a measured 28 not out as England raced to their target with 35 balls to spare.

-Eoin Morgan's side sit top of Group 1 after two games in the Super 12s with a maximum four points.
+Eoin Morgan's side sit top of Group 1 after two games in the Super 12s.

 Their next match is against Australia in Dubai on Saturday at 15:00 BST.